Former State Prosecutor

 Three-point infractions include:

-A note on restricted driving hours for juveniles: The State of Florida law states that juveniles younger than 17 years old are prohibited to drive between 11 p.m. and 6 a.m. unless they're accompanied by a licensed driver 21 years old or older, or unless the minor is going to or from work.
-Motorist 17 years old are subject to the same driving restrictions from the hours of 1 a.m. to 5 a.m.
+Florida law states that juveniles younger than 17 years old are prohibited from driving between 11 p.m. and 6 a.m. unless they are accompanied by a licensed driver 21 years old or older, or unless the minor is going to or from work.
+Motorists 17 years old are subject to the same driving restrictions from the hours of 1 a.m. to 5 a.m.

 Top Point Maximums